Culver Shuttle

 The Culver Shuttle was a New York City Subway shuttle, running along a remnant of the BMT Culver Line, most of which is now the IND Culver Line.
 The shuttle was originally part of the Brooklyn-Manhattan Transit Corporation (BMT)'s 5 service, providing through service on the Culver Line between Coney Island and Manhattan.
 The F train is the current successor to Culver Line service.
-The line had 1,000 riders during its final month of service in 1975.
+The line had 1,000 riders a day during its final month of service in 1975.